There are many activities someone with quadriplegia after spinal cord injury can participate in for fun!

 Simple games that require minimal hand function include jackpot, air hockey, and coin pusher.

-The C8 and C9 nerves are typically connected to the muscles responsible for finger flexion and extension.
+The C8 and T1 nerves are typically connected to the muscles responsible for finger movements.

-Here are some fun things to do with a quadriplegic that is working on grabbing objects and being more precise with their hand movements.
+Here are some fun things to do with someone with quadriplegia that is working on grabbing objects and being more precise with their hand movements.